-Puffing Billy is a well-preserved heritage railway, quite popular with tourists visiting Melbourne.
+Puffing Billy is a well-preserved heritage railway, popular with tourists visiting Melbourne.

 These trains run through the beautiful forests of Dandenong Ranges, approximately 50 Kms (31 Miles) East of Melbourne city.